 If you are looking for the answers to above questions, you have landed at the right place.
 Globalization testing is performed to ensure that the developed software product meets the requirements of global marketplace.

 In this article, we will explain globalisation testing in detail.
-We will discuss the scenarios where we need to perform globalisation testing.
-In the later section, we will explore the tips and techniques of globalisation testing.
+We will discuss the scenarios where we need to perform globalization testing.
+In the later section, we will explore the tips and techniques of globalization testing.

-Let’s begin from understanding the need of globalisation testing.
+Let’s begin from understanding the need of globalization testing.

 Software industry knows no boundaries, unless you are building software for a specific audience.
 When you develop a web site, an application or a software product it can be distributed all over the internet; people in all parts of the globe have access to internet, and to your website, application or software product.
 In such scenarios, you are targeting the global audience and this is where globalization of software takes place.